Paramara dynasty: Decline

 Vindhyavarman's son Subhatavarman invaded Gujarat, and plundered the Chaulukya territories.
 But he was ultimately forced to retreat by the Chaulukya feudatory Lavana-Prasada.
 His son Arjunavarman I also invaded Gujarat, and defeated Jayanta-simha (or Jaya-simha), who had usurped the Chaulukya throne for a brief period.
 He was defeated by Yadava general Kholeshvara in Lata.

 Arjunavarman was succeeded by Devapala, who was the son of Harishchandra, a Mahakumara (chief of a Paramara branch).
 He continued to face struggles against the Chaulukyas and the Yadavas.
 The Sultan of Delhi Iltutmish captured Bhilsa during 1233-34 CE, but Devapala defeated the Sultanate's governor and regained control of Bhilsa.
 According to the Hammira Mahakavya, he was killed by Vagabhata of Ranthambhor, who suspected him of plotting his murder in connivance with the Delhi Sultan.

 During the reign of Devapala's son Jaitugideva, the power of the Paramaras greatly declined because of invasions from the Yadava king Krishna, the Delhi Sultan Balban, and the Vaghela prince Visala-deva.
 Devapala's younger son Jayavarman II also faced attacks from these three powers.
 Either Jaitugi or Jayavarman II moved the Paramara capital from Dhara to the hilly Mandapa-Durga (present-day Mandu), which offered a better defensive position.

 Arjunavarman II, the successor of Jayavarman II, proved to be a weak ruler.
 He faced rebellion from his minister.
 In the 1270s, the Yadava ruler Ramachandra invaded Malwa, and in the 1280s, the Ranthambhor Chahamana ruler Hammira also raided Malwa.
 Arjuna's successor Bhoja II also faced an invasion from Hammira.
 Bhoja II was either a titular ruler controlled by his minister, or his minister had usurped a part of the Paramara kingdom.

-Mahalakadeva, the last known Paramara king, was defeated and killed by the army of Ayn al-Mulk Multani in 1305 CE.
+Mahalakadeva, the last known Paramara king, was defeated and killed by the army of Ayn al-Mulk Multani, a general of Alauddin Khalji of the Delhi Sultanate, in 1305 CE.